What and who are

 Photo: Glyn Akroyd

-Aleksi Vasko smiles innocently, takes a ride to the corners of Kallio on Saturday evenings and disappears into the buzzing, foggy night.
-Aleksi is also a music teacher and cellist.
+Aleksi Vasko smiles innocently, gets off at the corners of Kallio on Saturday evening and disappears into the hummy, foggy night.
+Aleksi is a music teacher, a cellist and FroDo’s bass.